Forien/foundryvtt-forien-armoury/README.md

 ### Notable changes in v1.4.0
 * Added new career: `Monster Hunter`
   * This career utilizes one of three unique **Fighting Styles** and focuses on tracking down and fighting monstrous beasts
-* Added 8 new Talents
+* Added 9 new Talents
   * `Fighting Style (Any)` and `Fighting Master (Style)` along with variant for every of the three styles.
+  * `Fortified Mind`, a Talent designed to work with the `Casting Fatigue` feature
 * Introducing _„RassilonMonk's Cauldron of Nurgle“_, a bundle of symptoms and diseases to use during your games in perilous Old World
   * Added 5 new **Diseases**: Gonorrhoea, Meniere's disease, Nurgle's Rot, Ragpicker's Disease, The Spews
   * Added 4 new **Symptoms**: Vertigo, Scarring, Rashes and Taint